pengshizhe/pengshizhe.github.io/_pages/publications.md

 <b>Shizhe Peng</b> and Xiao-Lin Wang.
 RTR and warranty.
 Working in process.

 <b>Shizhe Peng</b>.
-When to sell extended warranties in the presence of consumer reliability learning.
+Pricing strategies of extended warranties in the presence of consumer reliability learning.
 Working in process.

 <b>Shizhe Peng</b>.
 An incident problem.
 Working in process.